What To Do RIGHT NOW

 - Review recent account activity

-Act quickly — before they can lock you out.
+Act quickly — before they can lock us out.

 Extortion thrives on isolation and shame.
-Telling one trusted person — a friend, family member, counselor, or community leader — reduces the extortionist’s power over you.
+Telling one trusted person — a friend, family member, counselor, or community leader — reduces the extortionist’s power over us.

 💬 A note on family and community

 We understand that in many South Asian families, certain topics carry cultural stigma.
-You may fear disappointing your family or damaging your reputation.
+We may fear disappointing our family or damaging our reputation.

 Remember:

-- You are the victim of a crime — not the wrongdoer
+- We are victims of a crime — not wrongdoers

 - Extortionists deliberately exploit shame and family expectations